gjeschke/MMMx/docs/source/MMMx_atomic.rst

 Conversion from PDB representation
 ----------------------------------

-MMMx does not make an effort to preserve atom numbers and only a limited effort to preserve residue numbers of the original PDB entry.
+Upon loading a PDB file, MMMx does not make an effort to preserve atom numbers and only a limited effort to preserve residue numbers of the original PDB entry.
-Residue numbers are preserved in the about `96.5% structures that do not use "insertion codes"`__ and only if all are positive numbers.
+Residue numbers are preserved in the about `96.5% structures that do not use "insertion codes"`__ and only if they all are positive numbers and if, within the same chain, they appear in ascending order in the PDB file.
-The entity has a field ``original_element_numbers`` that indicates whether residue numbers were preserved.
+The entity has a field ``original_residue_numbers`` that indicates whether residue numbers were preserved.

 .. __: http://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v40.dic/Items/_atom_site.pdbx_PDB_ins_code.html